bvalosek/bvalosek.com-old/README.md

 ## Requirements

 * NodeJS
-* PostgreSQL
-* Redis

 ## To run

-This will install deps, build the client, run the migrations, and start the
+This will install deps, build the client, and start the server:
-server:

 ```
 $ npm install